SamuelGadiel/mason_cat/README.md

    mason add cat -g
    ```

-   But for now you will have to install it referencing this repository.
-You can do this by using the following command
+   Alternatively, you can install it by referencing this repository.
+You can do this by using the following commands

    ```bash
    # Local install